 By now, I had a finished novel sitting and waiting on my laptop.
 It took me two and a half years to finish and with the help of a pandemic keeping me inside and a pregnancy urging me forward (I was convinced I’d have zero time to write once the baby was born), I finally typed “the end” on my first novel.
 I knew that I wanted to be traditionally published but I had zero clue how to begin that journey.
 I didn’t even know what a query was!
 It was through engaging with the writing community that I began to learn.
 I started off with writers’ lifts, senselessly plugging my blog and link-dropping… and through this, I saw just how many self-published books were out there!
 There was this entire indie author community that I’d never even heard of.
 Maybe self-publishing was the route for me?

 That’s why I decided to give self-publishing a test run.
 A short story I’d written a couple of years prior was too long to publish in any magazine and too short to be considered a novel.
 Voila!
 A novella was born.
 I self-published The Right Thing in January 2021 mainly to test-run what I thought of the process.
 Wow, the instant gratification was such a rush!
 People were buying my book—something I had written!
 I was getting paid for a story that I’d created!
-This was nothing short of incredible.

 I’m so happy to read this!
 A positive and honestly-told story of your awesome origins.